 The planet, naturally, is a sphere.
 Geometry teaches us that once we know the radius of a sphere much else can be calculated from it.
 The earlier post noted only that the radius of Tekuo is 0.9 times the radius of Earth.
 Earth has a radius of 6,371 km.
 The radius of Tekuo is exactly 0.9 of this, i.e. 5,734 km.

 For comparison, the radius of Venus is around 0.94 times the radius of Earth.
 The radius of Almea is around 0.84 times that of Earth and the radius of Mars is around 0.53 times that of Earth.

 The diameter of a sphere diameter is twice its radius.
-The diameter of Earth is therefore 12,742 km and the diameter of Tekuo is 11,468 km, again, 0.9 of the diameter of Earth.
-Some of the planet’s other key measurements, though, are around 80% of the figure for Earth.
+The diameter of Tekuo is 11,468 km, 0.8 times the diameter of Earth.
+Some of the planet’s other key measurements are also around 0.8 times the figure for Earth.

 We can also now calculate the circumference, using the formula:

 2πr (2 x π x radius)

 This tells us that the circumference of Tekuo is 36,027.8 km.
 By way of comparison, the circumference of Earth is 40,030 km.